ScilifelabDataCentre/pathogens-portal/content/english/dashboards/npc-statistics.md

 #### Cumulative NPC test numbers

-The sum of all SARS-CoV-2 (COVID-19) virus tests run at NPC since the start, as a function of date, and split up into positive, negative and invalid/inconclusive results.
+The sum of all SARS-CoV-2 (COVID-19) virus tests conducted at NPC since the start of the pandemic, as a function of date, and divided according to whether results were positive, negative, or invalid/inconclusive.

+Source code for the below graph is available [here](https://datagraphics.dckube.scilifelab.se/graphic/9145856246004419983d39fcf56d9eb6).

 <div class="d-lg-none alert alert-info">
   Scroll the plot sideways to view all data.